StefKluskens/FM-Regen-Tool/README.md

 The first page holds the required properties.
 These properties are required to be filled in by the game in order to create a player.
 The second page holds the optional properties.
 These properties are not required to create a player and, if left blank, will be randomised by the game.

-This tool was made in C#, using WPF for the UI elements.
+This tool was made in C#, using Unity's UI Toolkit for the UI elements.

 Features:
 * Creating a list of players
 * Exporting file with all players

-Future features:
 * Display created players
 * Edit previously created players

+Future features:
 * Import previously made file
+* Visual warnings for better user experience
+* Better styling using Unity's style sheets